mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions.md

 _**Sequence of Play**_

 1. **_Declare Participation_.** Each character who is present in Bral may take Bastion actions this turn.
-2. **_Set Active Factions_.** Pick which factions are exerting themselves in each city tier this turn (e.g., Bragora, La Città).
-For each active faction, we’ll roll a single **Base Posture** (see _Faction Approaches_ below).
+2. **_Set Active Factions and Events_.** Roll which factions are exerting themselves in each city tier this turn (e.g., Bragora, La Città).
+For each active faction, we’ll roll random events.
 3. **_Players Choose Orders_.** Each participating character gives one order **to each of their facilities**.
-4. **_Resolve Faction Approaches_.** Per-turn faction approaches depend on player relations and will affect their actions and income.
-5. **_Resolve Actions_.** Apply facility modifiers, political abilities, and effects from faction approaches.
+4. **_Resolve Actions_.** Apply facility modifiers, political abilities, and effects from factions.
-6. **_Update Records_.** Record Standing, Favours, gold gained/spent, project progress, and any facility changes.
+5. **_Update Records_.** Record Standing, Favours, gold gained/spent, project progress, and any facility changes.

 ---